Ritesh36/git-demo/README.md

 # git-demo
-This is the repository for learning git commands
+This is the repository for learning git commands.